Twins vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Twins have a record of 2-2.
+- In four games as the underdog over the last 10 matchups, the Twins have posted a mark of 2-2.

-- In their previous 10 matchups with a total posted by oddsmakers, the Twins and their opponents are 4-6-0 when it comes to hitting the over.
+- When it comes to the over/under, the Twins and their foes are 4-5-1 in their previous 10 contests.

-- The Twins' record against the spread is 3-6-0 over their previous 10 matchups (bookmakers set spreads in nine of those games).
-Minnesota's last three contests have gone under the set point total, and the average over/under in that streak was 7.5.
+- The Twins have put together a 3-5-0 record against the spread over their past 10 games (oddsmakers set runlines in eight of those games).

 Read More About This Game